 I have always been an active community member, from being a Brownie Leader, Parent Rep for Glenayre School accreditation, Co- chair for Inlet Skating club Carnival on ice and Member of the Glenayre Community Association Board of Directors when my children were young.

 I was the treasurer for 2 years for the Tri City Rally which is a weekend of AA and Al-Anon speakers and social activities in the Coquitlam Area.

 I actively sponsor many women, giving them guidance, spiritual direction, teaching them to be accountable and to take responsibility for their actions.

-One of the highlights of serving as a Designated Minister in this past year is that I have been able to officiate the weddings of friends and family, and will be officiating the ceremony for the woman who babysat my children when she was a teenager.
+One of the highlights of serving as a Ordained Minister is that I have been able to officiate the weddings of friends and family, and will be officiating the ceremony for the woman who babysat my children when she was a teenager.
 Having the opportunity to officiate these ceremonies and blessing the union of members of my community, is a really special thing to be a part of.